Puppy Vaccinations, Socialisation and Classes

 My classes are run on a six-week basis.
-NEVER a roll on roll off system which to my mind counterproductive.
+NEVER a roll on roll off system which is to my mind counterproductive.
 Be careful of any Puppy Behaviourist or Trainer who does not run Puppy Classes.
-This means they do not understand the importance of these dogs meeting under puppies and strangers in a controlled environment.
+This means they do not understand the importance of these dogs meeting other puppies and strangers in a controlled environment.

-See details of my classes and what to look for in a Puppy Class. if you are not able to attend my own (3) Puppy Classes.
+See details of my classes and what to look for in a Puppy Class. if you are not able to attend my own (9) Puppy Classes.